Baked Chicken Wings

 - Add the chicken wings to the pot, and reduce the heat slightly to keep them at a simmer for 7 minutes.

-- Drain the wings in a colander, then place them on a wire rack for a couple minutes, letting the steam evaporate from the cooling wings and also letting any excess moisture drip down.
+- Drain the chicken pieces in a colander, then place them on a wire rack for a couple minutes, letting the steam evaporate from the cooling wings and also letting any excess moisture drip down.
 Then dry them very well with paper towels or highly absorbent kitchen towels.

 - Place the chicken wings directly on a metal sheet pan, with the fattier top side down.

-- Bake the chicken wings for 25 minutes on the first side, then flip the wings and bake for another 5-10 minutes on the other side, until the skin looks golden and crisp.
+- Bake for 25 minutes on the first side, then flip the pieces over and bake for another 5-10 minutes on the other side, until the skin looks golden and crisp.
 Make sure to keep your eye on them, particularly if you have smaller wings, to check for doneness.
 Overcooking risks drying the inside out.

 - If serving the wings with sauce, coat them while they're hot out of the oven.
-I like my Perfect Buffalo Wing Sauce, but you can do Garlic Parmesan Wings for a non-spicy option or this sweet and spicy Korean Chicken Wings sauce.
 Enjoy!

 Notes